DanielFMcKay/Weather-Dashboard/README.md

 This app is for the week 06 assignment for the UC Berkeley coding boot camp through Boot Camp Spot.

 * This weather page will take a city name, and return a forecast with the temperature, wind speed, UV index, humidty, and current date, as well as a weather icon for the type of weather.
 It will also show today's high and low temperatures.
+All measurements use Imperial units, although there is an additional Celsius readout for the current temperature.

 * It does this by contacting OpenWeatherMap.org through an API call to retrieve the information.